The HATlab has three related primary streams of research.

 (1) How does mental health impact adverse health events (medical trauma), and what are common psychological outcomes following such events?

-Understanding psychological sequelae (e.g., post-traumatic stress disorder (PTSD), delirium) of adverse health events such as the onset of an acute illness, major surgery and associated complications, and admission to the intensive care unit.
+Understanding psychological sequelae (e.g., post-traumatic stress disorder (PTSD), delirium) of adverse health events such as the onset of an acute illness, major surgery and associated complications, admission to the intensive care unit, and COVID-19.
 Dr. El-Gabalawy is interested in what pre- and peri-event factors might contribute to particular outcomes.

 What are feasible interventions to improve health outcomes in adverse health events?